watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 - `GET /api/v2/help_center/articles/search`: Search for articles relevant to a given query.

-That endpoint is described in detail at https://developer.zendesk.com/api-reference/help_center/help-center-api/search/#search-articles .
-This starter kit exposes only the minimal functionality needed for simple use cases, and you will need to extend it if you want to cover more advanced ones.
-For example, the API has parameters for filtering by label or category that are not listed in the simple OpenAPI specification provided in the starter kit, so you would need to add these if you wanted to employ such filters.
+That endpoint is described in detail at https://developer.zendesk.com/api-reference/help_center/help-center-api/search/#search-articles.

+## Basic vs Advanced
+The `basic` starter kit implements a single yet useful API call for retrieving articles.
+If you are new to custom extensions, we recommend you start there to get an idea on how to use custom extensions with skills.
+The `advanced` folder contains a kit with the more advanced functionality of API parameters for filtering your search results, which you can use as a creative springboard for more complex use cases.

 ## Pre-Requisite Steps